Terms and Conditions

 (d) the Platform will incorporate security features reflecting the requirements of good industry practice.

-13.3 The Provider warrants to the Customer that the Hosted Services, when used by the Customer in accordance with these Terms and Conditions, will not breach any laws, statutes or regulations applicable under English law.
+14.3 We warrant to You that MyHallWizard, when used by You in accordance with these Terms and Conditions, will not breach any laws, statutes or regulations applicable under English law.

-13.4 The Provider warrants to the Customer that the Hosted Services, when used by the Customer in accordance with these Terms and Conditions, will not infringe the Intellectual Property Rights of any person in any jurisdiction and under any applicable law.
+14.4 We warrant to You that MyHallWizard, when used by You in accordance with these Terms and Conditions, will not infringe the Intellectual Property Rights of any person in any jurisdiction and under any applicable law.

-13.5 If the Provider reasonably determines, or any third party alleges, that the use of the Hosted Services by the Customer in accordance with these Terms and Conditions infringes any person’s Intellectual Property Rights, the Provider may at its own cost and expense:
+14.5 If We reasonably determine, or any third party alleges, that the use of MyHallWizard by You in accordance with these Terms and Conditions infringes any person’s Intellectual Property Rights, We may at Our own cost and expense:

-(a) modify the Hosted Services in such a way that they no longer infringe the relevant Intellectual Property Rights; or
+(a) modify MyHallWizard in such a way that they no longer infringe the relevant Intellectual Property Rights; or

-(b) procure for the Customer the right to use the Hosted Services in accordance with these Terms and Conditions.
+(b) procure for You the right to use MyHallWizard in accordance with these Terms and Conditions.

-13.6 The Customer warrants to the Provider that it has the legal right and authority to enter into the Agreement and to perform its obligations under these Terms and Conditions.
+14.6 You warrant to Us that You have the legal right and authority to enter into the Agreement and to perform Your obligations under these Terms and Conditions.

-14.1 The Customer acknowledges that complex software is never wholly free from defects, errors and bugs; and subject to the other provisions of these Terms and Conditions, the Provider gives no warranty or representation that the Hosted Services will be wholly free from defects, errors and bugs.
+15.1 You acknowledge that complex software is never wholly free from defects, errors and bugs; and subject to the other provisions of these Terms and Conditions, We give no warranty or representation that MyHallWizard will be wholly free from defects, errors and bugs.

-14.2 The Customer acknowledges that complex software is never entirely free from security vulnerabilities; and subject to the other provisions of these Terms and Conditions, the Provider gives no warranty or representation that the Hosted Services will be entirely secure.
+15.2 You acknowledge that complex software is never entirely free from security vulnerabilities; and subject to the other provisions of these Terms and Conditions, We give no warranty or representation that MyHallWizard will be entirely secure.

-14.3 The Customer acknowledges that the Hosted Services are designed to be compatible only with that software and those systems specified as compatible in the Hosted Services Specification; and the Provider does not warrant or represent that the Hosted Services will be compatible with any other software or systems.
+15.3 You acknowledge that MyHallWizard is designed to be compatible only with that software and those systems specified as compatible in the Hosted Services Specification; and We do not warrant or represent that MyHallWizard will be compatible with any other software or systems.

-14.4 The Customer acknowledges that the Provider will not provide any legal, financial, accountancy or taxation advice under these Terms and Conditions or in relation to the Hosted Services; and, except to the extent expressly provided otherwise in these Terms and Conditions, the Provider does not warrant or represent that the Hosted Services or the use of the Hosted Services by the Customer will not give rise to any legal liability on the part of the Customer or any other person.
+15.4 You acknowledge that We will not provide any legal, financial, accountancy or taxation advice under these Terms and Conditions or in relation to MyHallWizard; and, except to the extent expressly provided otherwise in these Terms and Conditions, We do not warrant or represent that MyHallWizard or the use of MyHallWizard by You will not give rise to any legal liability on the part of You or any other person.

-14.5 For the avoidance of doubt, the Provider does not warrant or represent that any Sales Taxes shown on invoices generated using the Hosted Services will conform with local tax regulations; the Customer is solely responsible for ensuring the correct rate of Sales Tax is shown on each invoice line.
+15.5 For the avoidance of doubt, We do not warrant or represent that any Sales Taxes shown on invoices generated using MyHallWizard will conform with local tax regulations; You are solely responsible for ensuring the correct rate of Sales Tax is shown on each invoice line.

 (a) limit or exclude any liability for death or personal injury resulting from negligence;